Emq17/Password-Automation/README.md

 <h1 align="center">Password Automation</h1>

 - The task that I am trying to solve is to automate creating random passwords faster.
-All the user has to do is input the desired password length they need & the program will spit out random characters with a mixture of uppercase, lowercase letters, numbers & punctuation marks.
-This will have an output of a strong, diverse password.
+- All the user has to do is input the desired password length they need & the program will spit out random characters with a mixture of uppercase, lowercase letters, numbers & punctuation marks.
+This will produce an output of a strong, diverse password.
-Scams & frauds are on the rise.
+- Scams & frauds are on the rise.
 Online security is becoming a must in today’s generation.
 Some people lack creativity or are just lazy in choosing passwords that doesn’t relate to their names, birthdays, pet names, etc. This program quickly solves this & by automating it, can help save people time and effort while ensuring that it meets the complexity requirements of certain websites.

 <h2>Pseudocode:</h2>